BijanGURUNG/Lesser_yellowlegs_migration/README.md

 ### This rich datasets (Telemetry from GPS) can be applied to study the behavior of the birds, such as refueling sites, breeding sites, leading edge, and trailing edge.

+There are two python files in this repository.